TimSkripnikov/TimSkripnikov/README.md

 ## Hardware Experience

 - Worked with low-level hardware and microcontroller programming
+- On STM32 I Worked with:
+    - RS-485
+    - UART/USART
+    - CAN/CAN-FD
+    - USB
 - Experience in prototyping circuits and logic design
+- 3D-design

 ---